pablojorge/gtk-viewer/README.md

 In this mode, the program will just print the total number of files by type.

-### File filtering
+### Base dir

-Each '--allow-<kind>' will enable the inclusion of that kind of files in the full list.
+This parameter pre-sets the base dir.
+Can be modified later with the 'B' key.